tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 # Running

-To start Casper try command A OR command B below (if you need to restart/rerun please see appendix A at the end of this doc)
+To start Casper try command A OR command B below

 A